 Teaching and Supervision

-Gabrielle is on research leave in 2016/17.
-She is interested in supervising PhDs in a range of comparative and African politics fields.
+Gabrielle is interested in supervising PhDs in a range of comparative and African politics fields.

 Cheeseman, N, G. Lynch, & J. Willis (2014) Democracy and its discontents: Understanding Kenya's 2013 elections.
 Journal of Eastern African Studies 8 (1): 2-24